BREAD5940/webdocs/docs/learn/falconlib/pathing.md

 ## Generating paths

 Following paths can be Fun and Easy with FalconLibrary.
-Before starting, the drivetrain must both be charicterized with the [Robot Charicterization Toolsuite](https://github.com/robotpy/robot-characterization/) (TODO document here), and Velocity closed loop must already be tuned to get reliable results.
+Before starting, the drivetrain must both be charicterized with the [Robot Charicterization Toolsuite](docs/learn/characterization), and Velocity closed loop must already be tuned to get reliable results.

 Paths are generated using the `TrajectoryGenerator` class.
 To generate a trajectory, use the `DefaultTrajectoryGenerator` unless you have a good reason not to.
 On a technical note, the splies are evaluated using recursive arc subdivision (from Team 254).
 These splines are constrained using waypoints represented as `Pose2d`s, maximum velocities/accelerations, and other user specified constraints.
 Paths can be previewed visually [using FalconDashboard](docs/learn/faclinlib/falcondash).
 An example trajectory which might be used in robot code follows: